MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// Updates d3d Device when it is updated by RenderAdapterLUIDChanged
   /// event.
   HRESULT UpdateD3DDevice([in] IUnknown* d3dDevice);
-  /// Event handler for processed texture by Javascript.
+  /// Event handler for receiving texture by Javascript.
-  /// There is no Start event for texture received.
+  /// There is no Start event for web texture.
 Whenever texture are sent
   /// from the Javascript, the event is triggered.
-  HRESULT add_TextureReceived(
+  HRESULT add_WebTextureReceived(
-      [in] ICoreWebView2StagingTextureStreamTextureReceivedEventHandler* eventHandler,
+      [in] ICoreWebView2StagingTextureStreamWebTextureReceivedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
-  HRESULT remove_TextureReceived([in] EventRegistrationToken token);
+  HRESULT remove_WebTextureReceived([in] EventRegistrationToken token);

-  /// Event handler for stopping of the processed texture stream.
+  /// Event handler for stopping of the receiving texture stream.
-  HRESULT add_StopTextureReceived(
+  HRESULT add_WebTextureStreamStopped(
-      [in] ICoreWebView2StagingTextureStreamStopTextureReceivedEventHandler* eventHandler,
+      [in] ICoreWebView2StagingTextureStreamWebTextureStreamStoppedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
-  HRESULT remove_StopTextureReceived([in] EventRegistrationToken token);
+  HRESULT remove_WebTextureStreamStopped([in] EventRegistrationToken token);

-  /// Adds an allowed url origin for the given stream id for texture received
+  /// Adds an allowed url origin for the given stream id for web texture
   /// operation.
 Javascript can send texture stream to the host only when
   /// the origin it runs are allowed by the host.
-  /// The added origin should be registered first by the AddRequestedFilter
-  /// because registerTextureStream works only for the stream from
-  /// the getTextureStream.
-  HRESULT AddTextureReceivedRequestedFilter([in] LPCWSTR origin);
+  HRESULT AddWebTextureRequestedFilter([in] LPCWSTR origin);

-  /// Remove added origin, which was added by AddTextureReceivedRequestedFilter.
+  /// Remove added origin, which was added by AddWebTextureRequestedFilter.
-  HRESULT RemoveTextureReceivedRequestedFilter([in] LPCWSTR origin);
+  HRESULT RemoveWebTextureRequestedFilter([in] LPCWSTR origin);
 }
 /// Texture stream buffer that the host writes to so that the Renderer
 /// will render on it.